pmerry96/EldenRingSpeedChanger/README.md

 sinamp: Only applicable for the Sine speed changer.
 The amount of deviation from the baseSpeed that can be achieved.
 (IE: speed range is baseSpeed plus or minus sinamp)

 TimeInterval: This is the frequency with which the script will actually attempt to change the speed.
 Default set to 300 milliseconds.
 If the script is causing lag, increase this value.

+The below parameters apply to a sawtooth or triangle/linear wave only

+SawToothMax: the maximum speed a sawtooth speed changer can achieve (Cannot be greater than maxspeed)

+SawToothMin: The minimum speed a sawtooth speed changer can achieve (cannot be les than minspeed)

+SawToothPeriodMs: The amount of time it takes to go from one extreme to the other in milliseconds.
+For the sawtooth wave, this is the period Note, if using a linear wave - this 1/2 the period.
+This value cannot be less than TimeInterval

+sawToothSign: This determines if the sawtooth wave is continuously increasing before reverting to min speed (default) or continuously decreasing before reverting to max speed.
+Do not edit, instead use the F10 hotkey